 Tasty tostadas and peach juice at the Mercado de Coyoacan

 10. Eat Tostadas at the Mercado de Coyoacan

 Ignacio Allende s/n, Del Carmen, 04100

 The Mercado de Coyoacan is full of good eats, so no matter which stall you stop at I’m sure it’ll be delicious.

 But personally, I have to recommend the Tostadas de Chaparrita de Coyoacan.
-It spans a few stalls and has a massive yellow menu strung up behind them so it’s truly impossible to miss.
+It spans a few stalls and has a massive yellow menu strung up behind them so it’s really impossible to miss.